-I’ve published three investment books, a book of poetry, and I’ve edited two other books.
+I’ve published four investment books, a book of poetry, and I’ve edited two other books.
 They are listed here in order of the most recently published.

 John Wiley & Sons, 2016

 The lifelong guide to effective family wealth management, Family Capital provides a unique and practical lesson on wealth management.
 Instead of lectures and dry discussion, this engaging book follows an archetypal wealthy family through several generations and collateral family units to show you what effective family capital management looks like long-term.
 You will actually listen in on meetings between the family and its wealth advisor as they grapple with the many challenges family investors face.
 Expert wealth advisor Gregory Curtis provides advice and insight along the way, explaining why each strategy is effective, and how you can put it to work for you.